hasenj/sehm/readme.md

 'div and other tag functions don't return a string.
 Instead, they return a tag/node object, which is just an annotated hashtable with the following fields:

-    name: the tag name, e.g. "div"
+* name: the tag name, e.g. "div"
-    attrs: an associated list of attributes
+* attrs: an associated list of attributes
-    children: a list of child nodes
+* children: a list of child nodes

-This object is rendered into a string using 'render-html which outputs the result to stdout.
+This object is rendered into a string using `render-html` which outputs the result to stdout.

 To capture the output as a string, use `tostring:render-html`

-'div and 'span are convenience methods.
+`div` and `span` are convenience methods.
 Not all tags have methods defined in their names.
-To produce a generic tag, use the 'element function (or 'e for short):
+To produce a generic tag, use the `element` function (or `e` for short):

     (e "div" 'class "myclass" "content" "content")